 Note: This post contains affiliate links, which means I may receive commission if you make a purchase using the links.
 See my full disclaimer.

 For starters, many of the local caravan parks permit dogs.
 The jointly-run Fingal Bay Holiday Park, Shoal Bay Holiday Park and Halifax Holiday Park (in between Nelson Bay and Shoal Bay) permit dogs when staying in your own tent or caravan.

-For something for luxurious, consider the recently opened Bannisters Port Stephens at Soldiers Point.
+For something for luxurious, consider Bannisters Port Stephens at Soldiers Point.
 Their ground floor Ocean Deck and Luxury Suite rooms are dog-friendly.
-Stylishly decorated in subdued tones, these ground floor rooms open directly onto the resort’s garden, plus offer easy beach access.
-For more information, check out their dog-friendly information.
+Stylishly decorated in subdued tones, these ground floor rooms open directly onto the resort’s garden, plus offer easy beach access, while the dog-friendly Cheeky Dog is a short walk away.

 There’s also many options for individual houses and holiday apartments scattered around the Port Stephens area that allow dogs.
 These are particularly good for larger groups.

 Inspired?
 Pin this to your Pinterest board!